-Since the concept of a “magic bullet” for targeted drugs was coined about a century back, the approvals of brentuximab anti-CD33-ADC vedotin (in 2011) anti-HER2 ADC trastuzumab emtansine (in 2013) and Mylotarg CD33-Calicheamicin ADC (in 2017) have revolutionized the development of ADCs with over 250 clinical trials and more than 60 distinct ADC molecules currently in development.
+Since the concept of a “magic bullet” for targeted drugs was coined about a century back, the approvals of brentuximab anti-CD33-ADC vedotin select in 2011) anti-HER2 ADC trastuzumab emtansine select in 2013) and Mylotarg CD33-Calicheamicin ADC select in 2017) have revolutionized the development of ADCs with over 250 clinical trials and more than 60 distinct ADC molecules currently in development.
 Despite this revolutionary growth, the low therapeutic index or limited safety window of ADCs has posed a significant challenge in achieving success for the treatment of solid tumors.
 Join us for this exciting GEN webinar where our expert panelist will discuss current strategies for increasing tumor cytotoxicity while decreasing drug toxicity, as well as the general, overall improvement of the therapeutic index for ADCs.

 A live Q&A session will follow the presentations, offering you a chance to pose questions to our expert panelists.